 Some random things about me:

-- Studying languages is my favorite nerdy hobby, and I think the US could highly benefit from some kind of mandatory language education
+- Studying languages is my favorite hobby, and I think the US could highly benefit from some kind of mandatory language education.
+I’m fluent in Spanish, can hold my own in a conversation in Portuguese, am learning German, and taught myself to read Russian!

-- Despite being from the US, I’ve never been to New York (cue gasps from stunned Spaniards whose mental image of the entire United States looks a lot like NYC) (JFK and LaGuardia don’t count)
+- Despite being from the US, I’ve never been to New York (cue gasps from stunned Spaniards whose mental image of the entire United States looks a lot like NYC).

 When I’m not conversing in Spanglish with Andalusian teenagers, I enjoy cooking, listening to music, trying new fitness classes at the gym, and meeting friends from all over the world.
 Thanks for stopping by VC!